david-breen/Earthshine/README.md

 # Groundstation
 Basic functionality for recieving images from the transmit side of the pycubed
+## Recieve

+## Image Constrction
+  This directory contains scripts for re-assembling an image once it has been transmitted to the ground station.
+This is necessary as the images are transmitted broken up into packets.

+ 1. Octave
+    * This script needs some manual labor to get working, however it shows the concepts of what can be done to reassemble the imace
+    * The files need a beter method of deliniation or handeling missing packets

 # Satellite
 Basic functionality for sending images from the pycubed